 With direct access from Eagle Drive off of Butler Market Road, this 4-acre park is has beautiful natural areas of juniper, sagebrush and bitterbrush with some scattered outcroppings of lava rock and breathtaking views of the Cascade Mountains.
 This neighborhood park has a picnic area and gabion seating for hanging out and a lawn and […]

-Stone Creek is located in SE Bend and directly West of Silver Rail Elementary School.
+Stone Creek is located in SE Bend, at 61531 Stone Creek Lane and directly West of Silver Rail Elementary School.
 This park is defined by iconic basalt lava features which form a mini butte-like natural area in the center of the park with sweeping views southeast to China Hat Butte and the Newberry Crater complex.
-A majority of the six-plus […]

 Re-opened in fall of 2016, McKay Park was extensively renovated to support use and access to the Bend Whitewater Park.
 Renovations include a restroom, plaza, trail connections to the Deschutes River Trail, a play beach and natural play area.